TouK/logstash-logback-encoder/README.md

 ## About

 [logstash-logback-encoder](https://github.com/logfellow/logstash-logback-encoder) with shaded Jackson.
-Replaces our old fork (<https://github.com/TouK/logstash-logback-encoder-old>) with a simple buiold script that is easier to maintain.
+Replaces our [old fork](https://github.com/TouK/logstash-logback-encoder-old) with a simple build script that is easier to maintain.

 Allows us to use logstash-logback-encoder together with Flink, without creating conflicts when `classloader.resolve-order` is set to `parent-first`.